Sign In Register

 Is Stockton a Good Place to Live?

-Based on current data, Stockton receives an overall livability score of 4.8 out of 5.0, earning a grade of A+.
+Based on current data, Stockton receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
 Key strengths include low unemployment, abundant sunshine, a low poverty rate, high health insurance coverage.
-Stockton stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Stockton offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs